 Kari McKay is a student advisor who earned her Bachelor’s degree in Criminal Justice from ASU and her Master’s in Mental Health Counseling from Argosy University.
 Her previous work experience includes both the criminal and juvenile court…read more

 Eboni was born in Detroit, Michigan, but moved to Arizona from South bend Indiana in 2006.
-She graduated from Brookline College with her Associates Degree in Criminal Justice and is currently pursuing her Bachelor’s in Criminal Justice…read more
+She graduated from Brookline College with her Associates Degree in Criminal Justice and has since received her Bachelor’s in Criminal Justice…read more

 Kathleen Kearns, MS | Residential Mentor

 Kathleen Kearns – Transition Living Mentor, brings over 30 years of experience in recreation services, social work, teaching and counseling with children of all ages and abilities.
 From community centers, group homes, juvenile corrections…read more

 DeAnna Andrews, B.S. | Residential Mentor

 DeAnna Andrews B.S.-is a part-time, PM Residential Mentor who brings over 10 years of experience in various fields such as behavioral health and Criminal Justice.
 She holds a Bachelor’s degree in Administration of Justice…read more